 Other Operation Homefront Programs

 The Holiday Meals for Military program began Thanksgiving 2009 as a result of a chance encounter in a supermarket in Utica, New York near Fort Drum.
 A soldier, his wife, and infant had a handful of grocery items they could not afford, so a Beam Global employee paid the $12 for their groceries.
 The program has nearly doubled every year.
-Thanks to our generous sponsors, last year, we gave 5,000 meals to deserving military families at 17 locations.
+Thanks to our generous sponsors, this year, we gave 8,500 meals to deserving military families at more than 25 locations.

-Operation Homefront is ready for its 2013 HOLIDAY TOY DRIVE program to distribute toys and gift cards to junior enlisted military families.
-Last year, 9 million toys were donated at Dollar Tree stores nationwide.
-These items and other holiday gifts were distributed to our most junior service members to show our Nation’s appreciation and supplement the family holiday.
+Operation Homefront, through its 2015 HOLIDAY TOY DRIVE program, distributed toys and gift cards to military families across the counry.
+Last year, millions of toys were donated at Dollar Tree stores nationwide.
+These items and other holiday gifts were distributed to our most junior service members and wounded warriors to show our Nation’s appreciation and supplement the family holiday.